 So, where does your happiness stem from?

-I talk about happiness in our Schemas, but only you can determine what it is in your life that brings about a sense of happiness.
+I talk about happiness in our User Manuals, but only you can determine what it is in your life that brings about a sense of happiness.

 What do YOU think?

 Is it communicating with people in the social network?
 Do you enjoy your life’s work more than those you love?
 Do you believe it’s your personal relationships with family and friends?